-Did you know that SWG members can get a 10% discount at McNally Robinson in Saskatoon (3130 8 St E) or at The Penny University Bookstore in Regina (2127 Albert St)?
-(In store only).
+Did you know that SWG members can get a 10% discount at McNally Robinson in Saskatoon (3130 8 Street E - in store and online) or at The Penny University Bookstore in Regina (2127 Albert Street - in store only)?
 Please show valid SWG membership at point of purchase.

 A Russian Sister (HarperCollins, 2020)

 In this witty and colourfully peopled novel, Caroline Adderson effortlessly plunges the reader into a nineteenth-century Russian tragicomedy.
 Aspiring painter Masha C. is blindly devoted to Antosha, her famous writer-brother.
 Through the years Antosha takes up with numerous women from Masha's circle of friends, yet none of these relationships threaten the siblings' close ties until the winter he falls into a depression.
 Then Masha invites into their Moscow home a young woman who teaches with her--the beautiful, vivacious and deeply vulnerable Lika Mizanova--with the express hope she might help Antosha recover.

 The Gospel of Breaking (Arsenal Pulp Press, 2020)

 In The Gospel of Breaking, Jillian Christmas confirms what followers of her performance and artistic curation have long known: there is magic in her words.
 Befitting someone who "speaks things into being," Christmas extracts from family history, queer lineage, and the political landscape of a racialized life to create a rich, softly defiant collection of poems.